TomaszAgent/Peer2Peer-with-tor/docs/CLIENT.md

 ## Server Connection

-When a client initiates a connection to the server via WebSocket, it undergoes a registration process.
-Initially, the client transmits its hidden service address and chosen unique nickname to the server for storage.
-Additionally, the client sends its public key to the server, facilitating encryption of messages by other peers or verification of the client's signature.
+When a client establishes a connection to the server via WebSocket, it initiates a registration process to facilitate secure communication within the network.
+This process involves the client transmitting essential information to the server for storage and authentication purposes.

+1. Hidden Service Address and Unique Nickname: Upon connection establishment, the client sends its hidden service address along with a chosen unique nickname to the server.
+This information is stored by the server to facilitate identification of the client within the network.

+2. Public Key Transmission: In addition to the address and nickname, the client also sends its public key to the server.
+This key serves multiple purposes:
+    - Encryption: Other peers can utilize this public key to encrypt messages intended for the client, ensuring secure communication.
+    - Signature Verification: The server can use the public key to verify the authenticity of messages signed by the client, enhancing network security.

-This process ensures that the server has the necessary information to facilitate secure communication between peers, while also allowing for identification and authentication within the network.
+By collecting and storing this information during the registration process, the server ensures that it possesses the necessary data to enable secure and authenticated communication between peers within the network.

 ### Functions related to the server connection